 Do you get that distinction?

 If you did absolutely nothing to cause any hurt that you are feeling, then you also have absolutely no way out.
-You are completely and utterly a victim.
+You are utterly a victim.

 Is that really what you want?

 I have corresponded with some people by email, and with some commenters on this blog, who can always point out a reason why there was absolutely nothing different that they could have done to change the horrible situation they are in.
-They had no choice.
 Life was just something that happened to them.

 You can’t change anything.